BakkesModWiki/BakkesModWiki.github.io/README.md

 # BakkesModWiki-Hugo
-This is a temporary development repo for the new BakkesMod Programming Wiki!
+This is the development repo for the BakkesMod Programming Wiki!

 ## Developer installation
 1. Clone the repo